Texas Hippie Coalition

-Texas Hippie Coalition (sometimes stylized THC) is an American heavy metal band from Denison, Texas.
+Texas Hippie Coalition (often abbreviated to THC) is an American heavy metal band from Denison, Texas.
+They have released eight studio albums.

 History

 The band was formed in Denison, Texas by Big Dad Ritch, along with his friend John Exall and other friends.
 Several lineup changes occurred before, Rollin, with producer Dave Prater.
 Rollin arrived on July 6, 2010, which was their first national release.

 In early 2012 the group began working with producer Bob Marlette.
 Their first single "Turn It Up" was released in June of that same year.
 Peacemaker was released on August 14, 2012, and was ranked 20 on Billboard Hard Rock Albums.